LSU, Kelly agree to 10-year contract worth at least $95M

 AP Sports Writer

-LSU formally announced the hiring of Notre Dame coach Brian Kelly on Tuesday and said they have agreed to a 10-year contract worth $95 million plus incentives.
+LSU flew newly hired coach Brian Kelly on a private jet to Baton Rouge, where he was greeted Tuesday by fans, dignitaries and the Golden Band from Tigerland after agreeing to a 10-year contract worth $95 million plus incentives.

 “Brian Kelly is the epitome of a winner,” LSU athletic director Scott Woodward said.
 “He has built and sustained success at every program he’s led, from multiple undefeated regular seasons and National Coach of the Year honors to (Division II) national titles and College Football Playoff berths.
 His credentials and consistency speak for themselves.”